This page defines the RFP-Liability billing process.

 Alternately, you can manually enter the payment schedule on the main billing tab itself by typing in the description, percentages, and/or values for each payment required.
 These numbers can also be manually adjusted from what your sales member set simply by changing either the dollar amount or the percentage.
 NOTE: Be cautious when changing these amounts, as they are likely part of the contract and changing them would be changing the written agreement between you and your customer.

 One reason you might choose to adjust the payment amount is if the RFP was for an odd amount, like $4,497.12, but your customer sent an even $4,500 payment.
 It might be easier to delete the original invoice and recreate it for $4,500 instead of applying the $2.88 to the next RFP invoice.
+Note: Once an RFP has been created, the amount of the RFP line cannot be adjusted.
+The only way to change the amount on an RFP invoice is to delete the invoice and recreate it.

 Another Billing Option you may need to use when creating RFP invoices is the Retainage percentage.
 If your system administrator has enabled retention collection (Settings > Module Settings > Proposals > Accounting (tab) > Enable Retention Tracking) you may need to enter the appropriate retention percentage so that iPoint adjusts the RFP invoices to reflect retention being held.